 For similar scenarios where users are currently licensed with a Dynamics 365 Plan, administrators may be able to reduce costs by moving these users to a Sales or Customer Service app licence depending on specific usage needs.

-With the Customer Engagement Plan priced @ £86.70 per user / month and the individual Sales or Customer Service Enterprise apps @ £71.60 per user / month this would create a saving of £15.10 per user / month.
+As a comparison, the Customer Engagement Plan has been priced @ £86.70 per user / month and the individual Sales or Customer Service Enterprise apps @ £71.60 per user / month creating a potential saving of £15.10 per user / month.

 Aside from Microsoft’s licensing changes, there may also be instances where users have been supplied with a Plan but their current and continuing usage no longer justifies this.
 As referenced above, our free license check will help to identify these scenarios.

 Following Microsoft's decision to end Plan licensing in October 2019, administrators will need to re-evaluate licensing for any users currently equipped with the Customer Engagement Plan as Microsoft moves to a new base and attach model.